 In a recent survey, Wiesemann and Kuhn (2015) not only highlight the importance of NPV over project completion time, but also stress the importance of stochastic project scheduling.
-In stochastic project scheduling, the cash flows and/or the activity durations are random variables, and hence, the project NPV itself is also a random variable.
+In stochastic project scheduling, the cash flows and/or the activity durations are random variables. and hence, the project NPV itself is also a random variable.
 In this article, we study the stochastic NPV maximization problem (SNPV), and assume that activity durations are phase-type (PH) distributed.
 PH distributions are mixtures of exponential distributions that can be used to approximate any positive-valued distribution.
 As such, they not only allow to model activity durations in a general way, they also allow us to still exploit the properties of the exponential distribution.
 In accordance with most of the literature on the SNPV, we assume that cash flows are deterministic, and that there are no resources.
 For exponentially-distributed activity durations, Sobel et al. (2009) were the first to propose a generic formulation of the SNPV as a continuous-time Markov decision process.
 Creemers et al. (2010) extend the work of Sobel et al. (2009), and present a procedure that is the current state-of-the-art for solving the SNPV.
 Both Sobel et al. (2009) and Creemers et al. (2010) use the well-known continuous-time Markov chain (CTMC) of Kulkarni and Adlakha (1986).
 In this article, we take a different approach and use the new CTMC of Creemers (2016).
 Although the CTMC of Creemers (2016) is far more memory-efficient than the CTMC of Kulkarni and Adlakha (1986), it also allows activities to be preempted; an assumption that is not always desirable.
-In what follows, however, we prove that it is globally optimal not to preempt activities when solving the SNPV.
+In what follows, however, we demonstrate that, for the SNPV, it is globally optimal not to preempt activities that have exponentially distributed durations.
+This finding is also confirmed by means of a computational experiment.